If you are in crisis, please call 911. For non-emergent needs, call Paragon Behavioral Health Connections at 720-610-2670.

 Pierina Reyes and son bubbls

-Every day, here at Building Hope we are trying our best to eliminate negative stigma around mental health issues.
-We refuse to keep this issue in the dark because in doing so, we perpetuate the idea that suicide and mental health issues are taboo and wrong to talk about.
-You may mistakenly believe that your condition is a sign of personal weakness, or that you should be able to control it without help.
-Seeking counseling, educating yourself about your condition, and connecting with others who share in your journey can help you gain self-esteem and overcome destructive self-judgment.
+Every day, at Building Hope we do our best to eliminate negative stigma around mental health issues.
+Suicide and mental health issues are not taboo and it is so helpful to talk about our feelings.
+Our condition is not a sign of personal weakness, seeking counseling, educating yourself about your condition, and connecting with others who share in your journey can help you gain self-esteem and overcome destructive self-judgment.

-One way we have focused on stigma reduction is asking members of Summit County to share their own personal experiences and mental health journeys in our Community Share series.
-Community Shares is a protected space for personal stories to be bravely shared with our friends, neighbors, coworkers, and acquaintances.
+One way that Building Hope has focused on stigma reduction is asking members of Summit County to share their own personal experience and mental health journeys in our Faces of Hope.
+These are protected spaces for personal stories to be bravely shared with our friends, neighbors, coworkers, and acquaintances.

 “Alone we can do so little, together we can do so much.”
 Helen Keller

-By openly being vulnerable and honest, we are hopeful the people of Summit County find these stories relatable and inspiring in their own mental health journey.
+By openly being vulnerable and honest, we are hopeful that our community will find these stories relatable and inspiring in their own mental health journey.
 You are not alone.

 • 1 in 5 U.S. adults experience mental illness